ConvolutedDog/oot-tvm-example-project/tests/cpp/README.md

         GENode* CopyOnWrite()
     }

+    note for tvm.tir.GE "PrimExpr operator>=(PrimExpr a, PrimExpr b)"

     class tvm.tir.And {
         -> PrimExpr a
         -> PrimExpr b
         And(PrimExpr a, PrimExpr b, Span span = Span()) AndNode* CopyOnWrite()
     }

+    note for tvm.tir.And "PrimExpr operator&&(PrimExpr a, PrimExpr b)"

     class tvm.tir.Or {
         -> PrimExpr a